Helping Injured Workers in Rhode Island and Massachusetts

 - Office workers

-Even though your claim may seem straightforward, you may need an attorney's help to get the workers' compensation benefits you are entitled to receive.
-Employers and their insurance carriers may try to deny your claim or force you to return to work before you are ready.
-We know how to counteract these tactics and work to ensure our clients receive the benefits and time they need to adequately recover from their injuries.
+Even though your claim may seem straightforward, you may need the help of a Rhode Island workers' compensation lawyer to get the benefits you deserve.
+As mentioned, employers and their insurance carriers may try to deny your claim or force you to return to work before you are ready.
+We know how to counteract these tactics and work to ensure our clients receive the benefits they need to recover from their injuries.

 What Does Workers' Compensation Cover?

 The amount and types of benefits you can receive from workers' compensation will depend on the nature of your injury.
 In nearly all cases, you can expect that all medical costs related to your injury or work-related illness will be covered.
-You should not have to pay deductibles or co-pays.
-In addition to your medical care and medications, you will receive reimbursement for travel to and from your medical appointments.
+You should not have to pay deductibles or copays.
+In addition to your medical care and medications, you will be reimbursed for travel to and from your medical appointments.

 Covered medical treatment and services for injured workers may include: